Passport and Visas

 In total, we recommend you budget approx USD$5-10 per day of your trip to cover tipping.

-Most travellers prefer to take a small to medium wheeled suitcase, which is a great size for the packing capacity in our private vehicles.
+Most travelers prefer to take a small to medium wheeled suitcase, which is a great size for the packing capacity in our private vehicles.
 Whatever you take, be mindful that you will need to be able to carry your own luggage, handle it at airports, take in/out of accommodation and perhaps even walk short distances.
 Generally speaking, we recommend you pack as lightly as possible.
 You’ll also need a day pack/bag for activities and day trips.
 In terms of weight, airlines generally allow a maximum of 15-20kg for check in luggage and a maximum of 5kg for carry on.

 If you plan on shopping, an extra bag is always a good idea.